Itsharshitgoat/RedBrain/README.md

 ```

 ### 5. Configuration & Usage
-Once installed, RedBrain is active.
+Once installed, Sky For Redbrain is active.
 To configure it and use the dashboard:

 1. **Open Reddit:** Go to your subreddit on desktop or mobile.
-2. **Configure Settings:** Navigate to **Mod Tools -> Apps -> RedBrain**.
+2. **Configure Settings:** Navigate to **Mod Tools -> Apps -> Sky For Redbrain**.
 Here you can adjust the "Sensitivity", enable "Auto-remove", and toggle the "NLP-based scoring" feature.
-3. **Open the Dashboard:** As a moderator, click the "Create Post" button or view the subreddit overflow menu to find the action **"Open RedBrain Panel"**.
+3. **Open the Dashboard:** As a moderator, click the "Create Post" button or view the subreddit overflow menu to find the action **"Open Sky For Redbrain Panel"**.
 4. **Take Action:** Clicking the menu item will generate a private, custom interface post visible only to you.
 You can click between the Posts, Comments, and Analytics tabs to review content and click "Approve" or "Remove" to train the AI.